equilnite/stats-home/syllabus.md

 2. Accommodations:
     - Extended time: You may continue your test in {{ site.room }} afterschool (the day of).

-When it’s time for a retake, a Google Form will be posted on classroom.
-If you do not fill out the form by the deadline as indicated, you will not get a retake. **If you sign-up for the retake and decide to never take it, you will not be allowed to take the next re-take.**

 No extended time will be given because of **tardiness and these deadlines will be enforced strictly**.
 If you miss an opportunity for assessment/reassessment completely, **you will keep the current grade that you have on that standard** (*including any 0's because you forgot to take a test or fill out a form*)

+When it’s time for a retake, a Google Form will be posted on classroom.
+If you do not fill out the form by the deadline as indicated, you will not get a retake.

+### Retakes

+All retakes will be in class.
+In order to fully take a retake for a certain chapter, I need to see 3 things out of your attention in class:

+1. The day before the first test, I expect to see all activities that we did in class together completed.
+I will check this group by group before the period ends on the day before the first test.
+If you’re absent, please email me with pictures of your packet.
+    - If you do not complete all activities, you will be allowed to retake half of the standards.

+2. When you are in class, you need to actively take notes and pay attention.
+    - Each day, if it’s obvious that you are not paying attention, you will be allowed to retake one less standard.

+3. On the days for group quizzes, I will check to see how much you have completed.
+If you were asking questions and struggling, I won’t count incompletion against you.
+    - However, if you were not doing the work, you will be allowed to retake one less standard.

+The retake system in this class is not to be abused.
+If you are not doing the work in class and expect for me to pick up after what you decided not to do, you face the consequences.
+You will do at least decent overall if you pay attention in class, ask questions, and grapple with the concepts during class ([see the expectations](/expectations.md)).
+The retake is there for you to show improvement, not as a way for you to sleep through, gossip during, and/or ignore lessons.

 ## A Parting Thought